Puli Six Beauties Part 1: Big Mt. Soucheng, Mt. Guandao, Old Mt. Wujeyue, and Mt. Hengping

 We continued our hike, and then Xiao Tsai told us to stop and yield our way.
 It turned out there was a trail running race on the same day.
 I always admire those trail runners, because it’s not easy to hike uphill or downhill, not to mention running.

-Before long, we reached a junction, and also our second peak Mt.
+Before long, we reached a junction and also our second peak Mt.
 Shiluao 獅魯凹山, 1,587 meters (5,207 feet).
 There was no view since this was in the woods.
-Those trail runners turned to the other trail, while we took the other direction.
+We parted our way with those trail runners because they turned to the other trail from here.

 When I thought hike on Day 2 was relatively easy, we turned to a long rugged sidehill.
-After my accident in July 2018, I had a fear when hiking on the rugged sidehill.
+After my scary close call in July 2018, I developed a fear when hiking on the rugged sidehill.
 I could feel the fear crawling under my skin.
 I was very happy when we finished this section on the sidehills, and I was hoping there would be no more sidehills on this hike.

 After a while, we were back to the ridge and the view in front of us opened up again, and we could see the layers of mountains in the distance.
-One thing about this trail was there was no view on the peaks, but you got to see the spectacular mountains on side of the trails.
+One thing about this trail was there was no view on the peaks, but you got to see the spectacular mountains when walking on the ridges.

 After some rest, we turned to the massive slope in front of us.
-It was an open area with huge trees without no obvious path.
+It was an open area without many bushes under those tall huge trees, but this also made the trail difficult to find.
 When you hike on this kind of terrain, you have to pay extra attation to find the right path.

 The surface was covered by leaves and you could just go ahead to descend.
 It may sound easy, but it was a different story to go downhill.
 It felt like you could get tripped at any time and roll downhill like a log.